hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## Create a Module Version

+~> **Deprecation warning**: the following endpoint `POST /registry-modules/:organization_name/:name/:provider/versions` is replaced by the below endpoint and will be removed from future versions of the API!

 `POST /organizations/:organization_name/registry-modules/:registry_name/:namespace/:name/:provider/versions`

-~> **Deprecation warning**: the following endpoint `POST /registry-modules/:organization_name/:name/:provider/versions` is replaced by the above endpoint and will be removed from future versions of the API!

 Parameter            | Description
 ---------------------|------------